Customer Profitability sample for Power BI: Take a tour

-- Selecting each of the other Total Revenue by Region squares tells an interesting story: her GM% ranges from 23% to 79%.
-Her revenue numbers, in all regions except the north region, are extremely seasonal.
+- Selecting each of the other Total Revenue by Region squares tells an interesting story: their GM% ranges from 23% to 79%.
+Valery's revenue numbers, in all regions except the north region, are extremely seasonal.

 Continue exploring to find out why Valery’s area is not performing well.
 Look at regions, the other business units, and the next page in the report: Industry Margin Analysis.

 Industry Margin Analysis

 This report page provides a different slice of the data.
 It looks at gross margin for the entire industry, broken down by segment.
-The CFO uses this page to compare company and business unit metrics to industry metrics to help her explain trends and profitability.
+The CFO uses this page to compare company and business unit metrics to industry metrics to help them explain trends and profitability.
 You might wonder why the Gross Margin % by Month and Executive chart is on this page, because it's team-specific.
 Having it here lets us filter the page by business unit manager.

 How does profitability vary by industry?
 How do the products and customers break down by industry?
 To answer these questions, select one or more industries from the top left (start with the CPG industry).
 To clear the filter, select the eraser icon.

 - Andrew's area of influence spans many different industry segments with widely varying GM% (most on the positive side) and Var%.

-- Annelie's chart is similar, except that she concentrates on only a handful of industry segments with a focus on the Federal segment and a focus on the Gladius product.
+- Annelie's chart is similar, except that Annelie only concentrates on a handful of industry segments with a focus on the Federal segment and a focus on the Gladius product.

 - Carlos has a clear focus on the services segment, with good profit.
-He's greatly improved Var% for the High Tech segment and a new segment for him, Industrial, performed exceptionally well compared to budget.
+Carlos has also greatly improved Var% for the High Tech segment and a new segment, Industrial, performed exceptionally well compared to budget.

-- Tina works with a handful of segments and has the highest GM%, but the mostly small size of her bubbles shows that her impact on the company's bottom line is minimal.
+- Tina works with a handful of segments and has the highest GM%, but the mostly small size of the bubbles shows that Tina's impact on the company's bottom line is minimal.